KubeRocketCI/docs/docs/supported-versions.md

 # Supported Versions and Compatibility

-At the EPAM Delivery Platform, our commitment to providing a robust and reliable service involves supporting the latest innovations while ensuring stability and security.
+At the KubeRocketCI, our commitment to providing a robust and reliable service involves supporting the latest innovations while ensuring stability and security.
 To maintain this balance, we focus our active **support on our platform's three most** recent versions.
 This approach allows us to dedicate our resources to delivering cutting-edge features, enhancing performance, and fortifying security measures while ensuring a consistent and optimized user experience across the platform.

 ```mermaid